IAmAnubhavSaini/iamanubhavsaini.github.io/_posts/2015-10-07-Collectiong-Aces-In-CSGO.markdown

 - csgo
 - aces
 - bots
+author: "Major"
+summary: "I like to play offline with advanced bots; here are some aces I've collected so far."
 ---
 I usually spend one hour daily playing Counter Strike : Global Offensive.
 It's a good game.
 But I do not have a very high speed internet, or a reliable one.
 So I play offline.